-Changing careers can be stressful.
-It can also offer new opportunities and challenges.
+Changing careers can be stressful, however it can also offer new opportunities and challenges.

 You may have many reasons to change careers or jobs.
-Your work might be boring (or too hard) or your workplace might be too demanding (or not challenging enough).
+For example, your work might be boring (or too hard) or your workplace might be too demanding (or not challenging enough).
 You could be looking for a promotion and better pay, moving locations, or the job you're in might be ending.

 Choosing a new career

 When choosing a new job or career direction, think about your skills, experience and personal needs.

 There are many tools to help you with your research and decision making.
 Some starting points are outlined below, and you can read more about matching your skills with a job.

 Use myfuture's career insight to help you plan your career and decide what jobs suit your skills.
 Log in to create a personal account and profile.
 You can complete quizzes and activities to help you identify the jobs that best fit your interests and skills.

 Find job vacancies that match your interests and skills, and are available near you.

 Review current industry job trends and read about: